Customize Themes & Styles#

 ).preview()

-Sometimes you need to target a nested part of a component—for instance, the thumb of a slider or the label of a checkbox.
-Mui-for-Panel components use the same Material UI class names under the hood, so you can target those nested slots by using the relevant selectors in your sx parameter.
+Sometimes you need to style a nested part of a component—for instance, the thumb of a slider or the label of a checkbox.
+Use the & selector to target nested Material UI class names:

 from panel_material_ui import FloatSlider